Go Back

 Instructions

-• Add a splash of oil to a large pot over medium heat.
+• Add a splash of oil to a large deep pot over medium heat.
 Add the onion, red pepper & garlic and fry until they begin to soften and take on a tinge of golden colour.

 • Add the canned chopped tomatoes.
-Fill each can half way up with water, swill, then add that in too.
-Add in the drained kidney beans, 2 beef stock cubes, 3 tbsp Worcestershire sauce, 2 tbsp cumin, paprika, chilli powder, 1 tsp oregano, ground coriander, salt & sugar, and 1/2 tsp black pepper.
+Fill each can halfway up with water, swill, then add that in too.
+Add in the drained kidney beans, 2 beef stock cubes, 3 tbsp Worcestershire sauce, 2 tbsp cumin, paprika, chilli powder, 1 tsp oregano, ground coriander, salt & sugar and 1/2 tsp black pepper.

 • Give it a good stir as you bring to a simmer, making sure everything is well blended.
 Once simmering pop on the lid, turn down the heat to low and allow it to bubble away for 1 hour 30mins, stirring occasionally.
 I know it seems a long time but it truly makes a difference.

-• Serve over rice with cheese a dollop of sour cream, a sprinkle of fresh coriander and a squeeze of lime juice!
+• Serve over rice with cheese, a dollop of sour cream, a sprinkle of fresh coriander and a squeeze of lime juice!

 Video